deb-debri3/Axle/USER_MANUAL.md

 # Axle User Manual

 ## Overview
 Axle is a Neovim plugin that provides a clean, organized way to browse, search, and manage your keymaps.
-It automatically scans your configuration and allows you to add custom keymaps with built-in duplicate detection.
+It automatically scans your keymap files from multiple common locations and allows you to add custom keymaps with built-in duplicate detection.

 ## Quick Start